jaegertracing/jaeger-client-node/README.md

 ## Usage

 The Tracer instance created by `initTracer` is OpenTracing-1.0 compliant.
 See [opentracing-javascript](https://github.com/opentracing/opentracing-javascript) for usage examples.
+Ensure that `tracer.close()` is called on application exit to flush buffered traces.

 ### TChannel Span Bridging